ayalaco/Web_scraping_with_Scrapy/README.md

 Note that since we're building a very basic spider, we won't actually change too much in these files.

-There is a also a folder called **"spiders/"** that doesn't contain any spiders yet.
+There is also a folder called **"spiders/"** that doesn't contain any spiders yet.

 ## Generate a spider